 Study of the major literary works of the French Enlightenment, with some attention to historical, political and social, musical and artistic parallels.
 Prerequisite(s): FREN 401 or 402 or permission of the instructor.
+Note: Offered variable times.

 523. Modern Novel (3).